 The council will be composed of representatives from the school system, the local health department, and the community.
 The council must include members of each of the following groups: the school board, school system administrators, school system food service representatives, physical education teachers, school health professionals, students, parents or guardians, and the public.
-The council will provide information to the board about the following areas or concerns: safe environment, (1) physical education activity, (2) health education, (3) staff employee wellness, (4) health services, (5) mental social and emotional health climate, (6) nutrition environment and services, and (7) family/counseling, psychological, and social services, (8) physical environment, (9) family engagement, and (10) community involvement.
+The council will provide information to the board about the following areas or concerns: (1) physical activity, (2) health education, (3)

+employee wellness, (4) health services, (5) social and emotional climate, (6) nutrition environment and services, (7) counseling, psychological, and social services, (8) physical environment, (9) family engagement, and (10) community involvement.